-EUREKA-ADAGE

-ADAGE is a EUREKA project between French and Portuguese companies and the JRC-ISEI.
+EUREKA-ADAGE ADAGE is a EUREKA project between French and Portuguese companies and the JRC-ISEI.
 The aim of the project is to develop a decision-support system for integrated environmental management.
 Its principal objective is to provide a thorough assessment of alternative decisions related to environmental matters.
 The main features of the project are: the development of a distributed information system networking various sources of information represented by the stakeholders concerned with the decision process; the integration and fusion of different types of information; the integration of diverse perspectives including environmental constraints, socio-economical factors and technical issues; a highly interactive system for information updating and navigation, as well as scenario testing.
 The project is scheduled over a three-year period.
 "Innovative Environmental Technologies": the application of decision support systems has been refined and a promising new method based on object-oriented programming has been implemented, which will also be of use in ongoing work for external clients.
-ISEI joined the EUREKA project "Adage", which aims to develop a decision support system for comprehensive environmental management via the thorough assessment of alternative decisions.
+ISEI joined the EUREKA project "ADAGE", which aims to develop a decision support system for comprehensive environmental management via the thorough assessment of alternative decisions.
 Within the Non-Nuclear Energy programme, the following activities were performed:

-Photovoltaic: using a climatically controlled solar simulator, irradiation was carried out at various temperatures to study the effects of light-induced degradation on amorphous silicon modules.
+Photovoltaic: using a climatically controlled solar simulator, irradiation was carried out at various tem- ACTIVITIES OF THE JRC INSTITUTES IN 1995

+Composite laminate with embedded sensing optical fibres: schematic of the experimental set-up with the optic and electronic system. peratures to study the effects of light-induced degradation on amorphous silicon modules.
 Results have been leading to a revision of the CEC ESTI 701 specification.
 An analysis of the spread in the characterisation results for World Photovoltaic Scale samples (WPVS) has also been performed.
 Within the Nuclear Fission Safety programme, work was carried out on: